Concerto for Pan flute & Orchestra

 Proposal for a fascinating new sound world and an innovative surprising concert-program

 The Pan flute's great potential for expressiveness and tonal possibilities, is surprising and fascinating especially when exceptional performers like Hanspeter Oggier thrills the audience with his virtuosity and deeply touching sound.

-In the Concerto for Pan flute and Orchestra award-winning Swiss composer Fabian Müller breaks new ground and brings this instrument together with the symphonic orchestra.
+In the Concerto award-winning Swiss composer Fabian Müller breaks new ground and brings this instrument together with the symphonic orchestra.
 The result is a large-scale three-movement concerto that shows this instrument in a new light.

 The following Audio files are realized as demo-recordings produced with sampled orchestra in the computer.

 The orchestral sounds give just a hint of the real sound.
 Please use a good headphone or Stereo-equipment.

 About the Concerto for Pan flute & Orchestra

 Work text by the composer: It is astonishing that despite the great and worldwide popularity of the pan flute, there are hardly any concertante works for pan flute.
 The pan flute has a special meaning in my life.
 Because the Romanian pan flutist Gheorghe Zamfir aroused my interest in folk music in my early youth.
 This interest then became a lifelong passion and also shaped my composing.
 The commission from the Südwestdeutsche Philharmonie Konstanz to write a large-scale concert for this instrument was a great pleasure.